-In Temple times, the Hillel sandwich included a slab of roasted meat from the Pascal lamb: together with matzah and maror, the sandwich represented the full Passover experience in one!
-Now, we just use maror and charoset on matzah to symbolise the original Passovers.
-Most people use a different type of maror from the one used previously – such as horseradish instead of lettuce.
+In Temple times, the Hillel sandwich included a slab of roasted meat from the Passover lamb sacrifice: together with matzah and maror, the sandwich represented the full Passover experience in one!
+Now, we just use bitter herbs and charoset on matzah to remind ourselves of that original Passover meal.
+Most people use a different type of bitter herb from the one used previously – such as horseradish instead of lettuce.

 What it means: fooooood!!

 You’ve finally arrived at the festive Pesach meal!
-It’s traditional to start the meal with a hard-boiled egg served in salt water; this represents the destroyed Temples submerged in our tears.
-Follow with feel-good festival food: classics include matzah ball soup and other traditional dishes like tzimmes, made from carrots cooked in a sweet sauce.
+It’s traditional in some communities to start the meal with a hard-boiled egg served in salt water; this represents the destroyed Temples submerged in our tears.
+Follow with feel-good festival food: classics include matzah ball soup and other traditional dishes like tzimmes, carrots cooked in a sweet sauce.

 What it means: literally “dessert” in Aramaic

-You will need: the larger half of your broken matzah from the Yachatz stage in the Seder
+You will need: the afikoman, the larger half of your broken matzah from the Yachatz stage in the Seder